Kobe Bryant: Books

-On October 23, 2018, Bryant's book The Mamba Mentality: How I Play, with photographs and afterword by Andrew D. Bernstein, an introduction by Phil Jackson, and a foreword by Pau Gasol, was published by MCD / Farrar, Straus and Giroux.
-The book looks back on his career with photos and his reflections.
+On October 23, 2018, Bryant's book The Mamba Mentality: How I Play, with photographs and afterword by Andrew D. Bernstein, an introduction by Phil Jackson and a foreword by Pau Gasol, was published.
+The book looks back on his career.

 At the time of his death, Bryant was working with Brazilian author Paulo Coelho on a children's book aimed at inspiring underprivileged children.
 After Bryant's death, Coelho deleted the draft, saying in an interview that "it didn't make any sense to publish without him."
 He did not say how many pages had been written or whether the book had a title.

-Bryant also co-wrote/produced several young adult novels through Granity Studios: The Wizenard Series: Training Camp, Legacy and the Queen, and Epoca: The Tree of Ecrof.
+Bryant also co-wrote/produced young adult novels through Granity Studios: The Wizenard Series: Training Camp, Legacy and the Queen, and Epoca: The Tree of Ecrof.
 A fourth novel, The Wizenard Series: Season One, was released posthumously in March 2020.
 The Wizarenard Series: Season One topped the New York Times middle-grade hardcover list.